Find Affordable College Courses

 New York, NY

-Yeshiva University landed the #7 spot in the 2023 rankings for the most popular master’s degree social work programs.
+Yeshiva University did quite well in this year’s ranking of the most popular places for social work students to get a master’s degree.
+It came in at #7 on the list.
 Yeshiva is a medium-sized private not-for-profit school located in the city of New York.

 Of the 231 students majoring in social work at Yeshiva, 16% are male and 84% are female.